jwe4ec/fy7e6/README.md

 Once results from Scripts 13a-13c are downloaded from Rivanna, Script 14 (run on laptop) trims results so they are small enough to load into R for many models at once.
 Note that results from Scripts 15a-15d below do not need to be trimmed, as they contain fewer saved objects.

 Scripts 15a-15d were used to run the "a1" analysis models in parallel on Rivanna's Standard partition using 2,000 bootstrap samples with 20,000 iterations.
+Scripts 12a-12c must be run first (Scripts 13a-13c are not required).
+See [Rivanna Setup](#rivanna-setup) before running these scripts.
 - The models are run via `sbatch 15b_run_models_std_partition_lg_array_a1.slurm` on Rivanna's CLI, which uses a large job array to submit jobs for a single desired model based on its row number in `parameter_table`.
 Each job in the array analyzes one bootstrap sample.
 A separate job array must be run for each desired model.
 - Once all job arrays have run, results across bootstrap samples for the models are then concatenated by running `sbatch 15d_concatenate_results.slurm`, which is a job array in which each job handles one model.